- 5 Key Challenges Faced by Children with Phonological Disorder

 At what age does phonological disorder end in kids?

-Some forms of phonological errors and issues should end by age 4, and most of them should be eliminated by age 7.
+Some phonological errors and issues should end by age 4, and most should be eliminated by age 7.
 As kids get older, they should fall out of the practice of making common errors, such as fronting, stopping, deletion, syllable shifting, etc. Parents can improve comprehension and verbalization of words with the right online learning programs.

 What is backing in terms of a phonological disorder?

-Backing is the substitution of a sound produced in the front of the mouth with a sound produced in the back.
+Backing is substituting a sound produced in the front of the mouth with a sound produced in the back.
 An example of this could be “kog,” instead of “dog,” or even “gog.”
-This is a common phonological error that needs to be analyzed in children early on.
+This common phonological error needs to be analyzed in children early on.

 What are the main categories of phonological processes?

-In the study of phonological disorder, there are three main categories of phonological processes that help therapists understand a child better.
+In the study of phonological disorders, three main categories of phonological processes help therapists understand a child better.
 They are –

-Phonological Awareness – It is the awareness of sound structures and the manipulation of sounds to pronounce specific words accurately.
+Phonological Awareness – The awareness of sound structures and manipulating sounds to pronounce specific words accurately.

-Phonological Retrieval – The retrieval of certain distinct sounds is vital to learning a language and successfully recalling phonemes.
+Phonological Retrieval – Retrieving certain distinct sounds is vital to learning a language and successfully recalling phonemes.

-Phonological Working Memory – Task-based memory functions related to sound and pronunciation are also crucial to learning and being aware of differences in contexts.
+Phonological Working Memory – Task-based memory functions related to sound and pronunciation are also crucial to learning and being aware of context differences.